gjermundgaraba/bjaanes.github.io/_posts/2015-06-14-how-i-got-started-with-clean-code.md

 **You need to _want_ to write clean code.**

-If you don&#8217;t got that, it won&#8217;t matter.
+If you don't got that, it won't matter.
 Your passion for the craft is going to drive your learning all the way.
-You won&#8217;t be compelled to write truly clean code if you don&#8217;t care about it.
+You won't be compelled to write truly clean code if you don't care about it.

 &nbsp;

-# You need &#8220;The book&#8221;!
+# You need "The book"!

 The second thing you need is a book from Robert C. Martin (aka.
-Uncle Bob) called &#8220;Clean Code&#8221;:
+Uncle Bob) called "Clean Code":

 <a href="http://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882" target="_blank">http://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882</a>